 But in "Alex", Sharon also gains further insights into the kind of inspirational woman Dorothy was.
-As she walks in to what is nowadays a different building but with echoes of the old one, she recalls accounts by Dorothy herself and also the noted novelist Mary Manning who remembered Dorothy as her teacher.
+As she walks in to what is nowadays a different building but with echoes of the old one, she recalls accounts by Dorothy herself and also the noted novelist Mary Manning who remembered Dorothy as her teacher: "Portraits looming over you like Victorian ghosts.
+An eerie experience.
+Their eyes following you as you walked along the corridor.
+Among them a portrait of the school principal Miss White by Irish War Artist William Orpen."
+A glass cabinet filled with memorabilia of Dorothy's time there is on display, including notes and a book she published about Shakespeare.

 She meets the college librarian who introduces her to a file dedicated to Dorothy in the archive library, full to the brim with school newsletters and teaching council minutes, including the one where it is determined to terminate her employment.
-The librarian walks Sharon along winding corridors with Portraits looming over them like Victorian ghosts.
-Among them a portrait of the school principal Miss White by Irish War Artist William Orpen.
-A glass cabinet filled with memorabilia of Dorothy's time there is on display, including notes and a book she published about Shakespeare.
+We also gain a sense that she was an inspirational teacher, beloved of her students who nicknamed her Tassie.

-While none of this secondary material will make it into the text of the drama, it provides additional insights which amplify lines in Dorothy's manuscript, where she describes pleasant dreams in which she is back teaching Shelley and Keats to her bright-eyed girls, and a not-so-pleasant dream where she returns to confront the teaching council over its summary handling of her sacking.
+While none of this secondary material will make it into the text of the drama, it provides additional insights which amplify lines in Dorothy's manuscript, where she describes pleasant dreams in which she is back teaching Shelley and Keats to her bright-eyed girls, and a not-sopleasant dream where she returns to confront the teaching council over its summary handling of her sacking.
 In her diary, she also ruefully recalls that she herself sent a letter prior to her arrest to the school, letting them know that she would henceforward be committing herself to 'undertake premeditated public political work'.

 Dreams feature strongly in Dorothy's prison diaries - described in colourful detail, sometimes charming and escapist but almost always leading to either nightmares or waking horrors in which the miserable, cold conditions of her confinement intrude.
-Through the walls she hears many horrible and haunting sounds, and these will feature strongly in our radio documentary soundscape - as they will in our theatre show: the doleful singing in Spanish of her fellow prisoner, Breton Noreen Cogley lamenting her separation from her small children; the appalling roaring and wild shooting of drunken Free State soldiers outside the jail on the night of the execution of

-Erskine Childers; the sound of a woman wailing in the throes of a nervous breakdown, but also occasionally the humorous banter and even home-made concerts as the brave prisoners keep their spirits up through culture nights and card games.
+Through the walls she hears many horrible and haunting sounds, and these will feature strongly in our radio documentary soundscape - as they will in our theatre show: the doleful singing in Spanish of her fellow prisoner, Breton Noreen Cogley lamenting her separation from her small children; the appalling roaring and wild shooting of drunken Free State soldiers outside the jail on the night of the execution of Erskine Childers; the sound of a woman wailing in the throes of a nervous breakdown, but also occasionally the humorous banter and even homemade concerts as the brave prisoners keep their spirits up through culture nights and card games.